preeti-trp/Text-Analysis-Using-Python/README.md

 ▶️ How to Open & Run the Files

-- Option 1: Run Jupyter Notebooks
+- Option 1: Run in Jupyter Notebook

-  Navigate to the notebooks/ folder: jupyter notebook

-  Open file in order: Text Analysis.ipynb
+  Navigate to the notebooks/ folder: Open file: Text Analysis.ipynb

 - Option 2: Use Google Colab (No Local Setup)